380YE Autumn Equinox winds of war

 One of the knights asks a question, the orc woman shakes her head.

 "You misunderstand me.
 It is not the leaders who are dead - they are all dead.
 Every single one of them.
 The tribe of Rhavin is gone.
 We have reclaimed their tribe lands.
 As was agreed."

 "Take a message to your Senate, please, knights of Dawn.
 We are prepared to negotiate the precise placement of the Line, as agreed.
 We will await the word of your Senate on the other side of the river, in the Bitter Strand, on the eastern banks of the Kepahitân River, until the end of the Autumn Equinox.
 We will offer hospitality to a diplomatic envoy of shall we say a dozen.
 If we hear no word from you we will assume you have reneged on the agreement, are not interested in negotiation, and will act accordingly."

 She folds her arms then, and smiles, showing broken blackened teeth.
 After a moment, the Druj withdraw back toward the river, leaving behind their flag, and the pile of dripping, fly crowded, sacks.

 Game Information: The Barrens

 The Dawnish armies have extended their influence over the Carmine Fields to the point where just over half of it is under their control.
-The Great Forest orcs are now in Therunin, a small army and a number of their tribemates, as guests of the Navarr.
+The Great Forest orcs are now in Therunin, as guests of the Navarr.
 It is likely a Winds of Fortune will follow detailing the situation there more clearly.